First-past-the-post voting: Two-party rule

 However, most countries with first-past-the-post elections have multiparty legislatures (albeit with two parties larger than the others), the United States being the major exception.
 There is a counter-argument to Duverger's Law, that while on the national level a plurality system may encourage two parties, in the individual constituencies supermajorities may cause the largest party to suffer fracturing.

+Landslide victories

+In multi-district elections, first-past-the-post voting can result in landslide victories and electoral wipeouts, particularly in case of political fragmentation or low electoral competition.
+Parties not voted for by a majority of voters may win a majority of seats.
+However, in Western European legislative elections, the Gallagher indexmeasuring the disproportionality between votes received and seats receiveddoes not appear to have a direct effect on political legitimacy, as people instead mostly care about government composition.